The best way for architecture-lovers to see Oak Park, Chicago

 Out west, safely into suburbia, Oak Park in Chicago comes over as a leafy, well-to-do area of carefully primped lawns and sizable houses.

 It’s the latter that are of interest, as many of them were designed by Frank Lloyd-Wright.
-The Unity Temple is the most prominent of his public buildings, but the Prairie School founder’s own home and studio offers the best example of the architectural concepts he put into practice.
+The Unity Temple is the most prominent of his public buildings in this otherwise quiet Chicago neighbourhood, but the Prairie School founder’s own home and studio offers the best example of the architectural concepts he put into practice.
 Natural materials and colours, horizontal lines, overhanging eaves and rooms flowing into one another are all present.

 Frank Lloyd Wright Oak Park tour: why a guided visit is the best choice